Are parabens safe?

 Lush prefers to use natural preservatives and we are working hard on eliminating all synthetic preservatives from our products.
 In the meantime, however, we use a maximum of two synthetic preservatives in any one product: generally either a team consisting of two types of paraben: methylparaben and propylparaben, or a team consisting of the chemical compound phenoxyethanol/2-phenoxyethanol and an alcohol called benzyl alcohol.

-We use half the amount of paraben allowed by the EU in order to limit disruption to an individual’s protective microflora.
-“We could use double and make products last twice as long,” explains Daniel, “but why would we want to when we could disrupt the skin’s protective microflora?
+We use as little as possible, equating to a much smaller percentage than the maximum amount allowed by the EU.
+“We could use a lot more and make products last twice as long,” explains Daniel, “but why would we want to when we could disrupt the skin’s protective microflora?
 We also believe that products are best used fresh and it’s better for a customer to get the right advice and use that product freshly when the ingredients are most active than have a product which sits in the bathroom and never goes off.”

 Does Lush make products without parabens?

-Yes.
-In every category, you will find products that are self-preserving, meaning they are preserved using natural ingredients and clever formulation.
+Yes!
+In every range, you will find products that are self-preserving, meaning they are preserved using natural ingredients and clever formulation.
 Take a look at solid shampoo bars, massage bars, bath bombs, bubble bars and more.
-An increasing number of liquid products are also being reformulated to be self-preserving - 65% as of 2016.